mohammedasker/100-days-of-code/log.md

 **Thoughts**: Feeling tired today and made no progress in my calculator again.
 At least, I have a rough idea on where to look for solutions, so I'll take a rest.

+**Update**: Change of plans: I'm gonna create a notes app and trying a new approach of solving my coding problems.
+This new thought has completely energized me and I will make this new project successfil no matter what!!